How to choose your brand colour palette based on your birth chart

 Your audience starts to recognize your posts before they see your handle.

-They know it’s you.
+They pause, feel something, and know it’s you.

 That’s not a happy accident.